Information alert

 If your veins are fragile, they may not be able to handle the volume of fluid or antibiotics you will need during your transplant.
 We may then need to replace your PICC with a central line.
 This is a soft plastic tube that is inserted into one of the larger veins at the side of your neck or in your groin.

-If you’d like more information about the PICC or central line, please talk to the nurse looking after you.
+If you’d like more information about the PICC or central line, please talk to the nurse looking after you or visit the PICC page on our website.

 We will ask you to sign a consent form before you are admitted to hospital for your stem cell transplant.
 This will confirm that you agree to have the procedure and that you understand what it involves.
 If there is anything you are unsure of or have any questions at any stage, it is important that you talk to your doctor or nurse.